-An Albanian burial performed thousands of years ago differs from the customs of today.
-In the 12th century, grave mounds, or grave circles were created, often elaborate works of art, with etchings done on the grave stones.
+Albanian rituals performed at burials thousands of years ago differ from the customs of today.
+Learn how 12th century grave mounds or grave circles were created and decorated as well as what kind of items were buried with the deceased.

-- Tholoi or Beehive Chambers - These were sunk into the edge of a mountain with a long passage lined with large stones.
+These were sunk into the edge of a mountain with a long passage lined with large stones.
 The stones were arranged precisely to look like a beehive formation.
 There was a doorway with a small door leading to a side chamber.
 The doors were often overlaid with metals.
 An open triangle was built over the doorway.
-Often in this ancient culture, triangles pointing upward were a sign of the holy trinity and could possibly have been an indication of a spiritual site.
+Often in this ancient culture, triangles pointing upward were a sign of the Holy Trinity and could have been an indication of a spiritual site.

 A Typical Albanian Funeral

 The ancient ruins can still be viewed in the country today.
-However, now when there is a death in Tirana, the capital of Albania, a secular funeral is held.
+However, now when there is a death in Tirana, the capital of Albania, a secular funeral is held since Albania doesn't have a national religion.
 It is simple and often held at the family home or at a central gathering place.
 Someone will present a speech of condolence.
 Then the body, placed in a casket, is buried in the graveyard.
-The Muslim traditional allows for the mourners to accompany the body to the grave.
+The Muslim tradition allows for the mourners to accompany the body to the grave.
 Cremation is not practiced.
-Outside of the capital, in the rural regions, some of the traditional customs associated with mourning a loss still prevail.
-These include:
+Outside of the capital in the rural regions, some traditional customs associated with mourning a loss still prevail.
+Usually these rituals are performed largely by females.
+It is rare for men to follow in these behaviors.
+At times, professional female mourners are hired.
+These rituals most likely came from the Jewish or Greek Orthodox traditions since at Muslim funerals, excessive crying and a loud demonstration of emotions is forbidden.
+Types of these outward displays of grief include:

 - Heavy wailing